Missions at FPC

 We offer financial assistance to those seeking quality, Christian care for their children and need a little help paying for it.
 We encourage all members of First Presbyterian Church to consider making a small contribution each year on their birthday, such as 50 cents to one dollar for each year of age.

-Pennies for Hunger is a simple and effective way to remember those who are less fortunate than we, and it’s also a great way to introduce your children to the Presbyterian spirit of generosity.
+Cents-Ability is a simple and effective way to remember those who are less fortunate than we, and it’s also a great way to introduce your children to the Presbyterian spirit of generosity.
 With minimal direction, your children can become actively involved in a worthy ministry that feeds the hungry.
 We encourage members to contribute 2 cents per meal to this ministry.
-On the second Sunday of every month, we collect Pennies for Hunger in our worship services.
+On the second Sunday of every month, we collect Pennies for Cents-Ability in our worship services.
 These funds are shared with the Presbytery for hunger relief work locally, nationally and internationally.

 X